-You can also look up a drug to see if it is covered in plan year 2016 using our comprehensive online formulary search tool forplan year 2016.
+You can also look up a drug to see if it is covered in plan year 2017 using our comprehensive online formulary search tool for plan year 2017.
 This lets you search a comprehensive formulary listing of the drugs we cover.
 It includes any changes to prior authorization or step therapy rules and is updated whenever changes occur.

 Some covered drugs may have additional requirements or limits on coverage.
 These requirements and limits may include:

-Prior Authorization: You [or your physician] need prior authorization for certain drugs.
+Prior Authorization: You (or your physician) need prior authorization (PA) for certain drugs.
 This means that you will need to get approval from FamilyCare Health before you fill your prescriptions.
 If you don’t get approval, FamilyCare Health may not cover the drug.
-Click here for a list of 2016 PA drugs.
+Click here for the list of 2017 Prior Authorization Drugs.

 You can find out if your drug has any additional requirements or limits by looking in the formulary.

-If the drug you are being prescribed is not on the formulary or has additional requirements (above), you or your doctor may request a coverage determination/formulary exception.
-Please see coverage determination/exception form.
+If the drug you are being prescribed is not on the formulary or has additional requirements (see above), you or your doctor may request a coverage determination/formulary exception.
+Please see the coverage determination/exception form.

 How to request an exception for a drug